Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Introduction

+This is followed by a critical assessment of the accuracy and parallel performance (\eg strong and weak scaling) of our implementation when performing AIMD simulations of liquid water in the $NVT$ ensemble on multiple different HPC architectures.
+In doing so, we demonstrate that \exxm enables hybrid DFT based AIMD simulations of \ce{(H2O)256}---a condensed-phase system containing $> 750$~atoms---with a walltime cost that is comparable to semi-local DFT and minimal errors in the EXX contribution to the total energy, wavefunction forces, ionic forces, and binding energetics.
+As such, the work described herein will further enable us to utilize the fourth rung of DFT in the study of the structure, properties, and dynamics of a number of important condensed-phase systems, as well as perform hybrid DFT based AIMD simulations across extended length and time scales which have been prohibitively difficult to access to date.

-In this manuscript, we also describe the implementation and performance of our massively parallel MLWF-based EXX algorithm in the pseudopotential- and planewave-based open-source \texttt{QE} package~\cite{giannozzi_quantum_2009,giannozzi_advanced_2017}.
-The method described herein is quite modular and can be incorporated into any planewave-based DFT code or combined with linear-scaling GGA codes, such as \texttt{PARSEC}~\cite{kronik_parsec_2006,saad_numerical_2010}, \texttt{BigDFT}~\cite{mohr_accurate_2015}, \texttt{ONETEP}~\cite{skylaris_introducing_2005}, or \texttt{CONQUEST}~\cite{bowler_recent_2006}, to achieve a fully (overall) linear-scaling hybrid DFT approach.
-We note in passing that this linear-scaling EXX approach also sets the stage for performing large-scale condensed-phase AIMD simulations based on quantum chemical methodologies.
-Since a majority of the theoretical and algorithmic developments presented herein are directly applicable to the iterative solution of the Hartree-Fock (HF) equations, this approach can be extended to enable a hierarchy of post-HF local electron correlation methods.
-Additional directions can also include range-separated hybrids (RSH)~\cite{gerber_hybrid_2005,vydrov_assessment_2006,baer_tuned_2010,kronik_excitation_2012,karolewski_using_2013} as well as fifth-rung xc functionals (\eg MLWF-based GW approaches~\cite{chen_x-ray_2010,swartz_ab_2013}).
+Although the current version of \exxm is restricted to condensed-phase systems in fixed orthorhombic simulation cells, an extension of this approach that treats general Bravais lattices and allows for hybrid DFT based AIMD simulations in the isobaric-isoenthalpic ($NpH$) and isobaric-isothermal ($NpT$) ensembles will be discussed in the next paper in this series.
+Since \exxm is quite modular, this algorithm can also be incorporated into any planewave-based DFT code; when combined with linear-scaling GGA codes such as \texttt{PARSEC}~\cite{kronik_parsec_2006,saad_numerical_2010}, \texttt{BigDFT}~\cite{mohr_accurate_2015}, \texttt{ONETEP}~\cite{skylaris_introducing_2005}, or \texttt{CONQUEST}~\cite{bowler_recent_2006}, \exxm could also be leveraged to achieve a fully (overall) linear-scaling hybrid DFT approach.
+We note in passing that the MLWF-based EXX approach described herein also sets the stage for performing large-scale condensed-phase AIMD simulations based on quantum chemical (\ie wavefunction theory) methodologies.
+Since a majority of the theoretical and algorithmic developments presented in this work are directly applicable to the iterative solution of the Hartree-Fock (HF) equations, this approach can be extended to enable a hierarchy of post-HF local electron correlation methods.
+Additional directions also include range-separated hybrids (RSH)~\cite{gerber_hybrid_2005,vydrov_assessment_2006,baer_tuned_2010,kronik_excitation_2012,karolewski_using_2013} as well as fifth-rung xc functionals (\eg MLWF-based GW approaches~\cite{chen_x-ray_2010,swartz_ab_2013}).